randompersononinternet69/g2fm-continued/README.md

 ## USB Installers

 * None yet.
-If you want to have one featured here, please open an pull request.
+If you want to have one featured here, please open an issue.

 ## Related projects